ShadowSlayer03/PDF-Merger-and-Converter/README.md

-# PDF Merger and Converter App
+# PDF Fusion Pro

 ## Overview

-This is a PDF merger and converter app designed to simplify the process of merging and converting PDF files.
+PDF Fusion Pro is a PDF merger and converter app designed to simplify the process of merging and converting PDF files.
 The application allows users to combine multiple PDF files into a single document and convert PDFs to different formats.

 ## Features